 Our faculty and staff were recruited from across the United States and collectively have developed a blended curricular model to prepare our students for a successful future in osteopathic medicine.
 Our systems and competency-based curriculum exposes students to early clinical scenarios and integrates the biomedical sciences with clinical application.
-Our licensing examination performance (pass rate) validates the curriculum model.
+Our licensing examination performance (first-time pass rates of 98.08% for the Class of 2020; COMLEX Level-1 exam) validates our curriculum model.

-In collaboration with the Al and Sue Leighton School of Nursing, which is also located in Evans Center, we are developing new graduate-level programs that will advance training in a truly interprofessional educational environment.
+In collaboration with Dr. Dorothy Gomez, Dean of the Alan and Sue Leighton School of Nursing, which is also located in the Evans Center, we are expanding our graduate-level programs that will advance training in a truly interprofessional educational environment.
 This will allow our medical and nursing students to train in a milieu that mirrors future clinical experiences.

 Our diverse student body comes to Indianapolis from across Indiana, the United States, and beyond.
 They bring strong academic metrics, talents, and experiences to a learning environment focused on student success.
 The diverse nature of each class is essential to educating medical students in an environment where they can learn professionally and personally from one another.